jamesbray03/Portfolio/projects/content/readmes/AMRC_Presentation.md

 Leaving presentation for my placement at the [AMRC in Sheffield, UK](https://www.amrc.co.uk/).
 The presentation covers the work I did during my placement, including 3D scanning, mesh processing, and 3D printing a bobblehead model of myself using industrial equipment.
 It also highlights the skills and knowledge I gained in advanced manufacturing technologies.

+It was a great placement, I got to meet lots of industry professionals and learn about cutting-edge manufacturing processes.
+I was part of the electrification team, and building a testing container for high voltage partial discharger testing was my main project.
+This taught me how to manage projects in a professional environment and adhere to safety standards.